Resurgent India Knowledge Series Presents

 Speakers- Mr. Ashish Kumar, VP-Corporate Finance & Treasury- InterGlobe Enterprises

-● Hospitality industry which comprises travel, tourism and accommodation had created 4.2 crore jobs which accounted for 8% of the total employment of the nation.
+● The hospitality industry which comprises travel, tourism, and accommodation had created 4.2 crore jobs which accounted for 8% of the total employment of the nation.
 It also ranks third globally in terms of investment in travel & tourism, with national investment in it up to 6%.

-● The tourism & related business activities are worth at over $28 billion.
+● Tourism & related business activities are worth over $28 billion.
 As per the reports, around 70% of the total estimated workforce is likely to be unemployed.
 The profitability & revenue will also plummet down to 20-25%.

-● The ability of the hoteliers to institutionalize massive changes in the organisation in multiple ways, will serve as a barometer of how successful they will be going forward.
+● The ability of the hoteliers to institutionalize massive changes in the organization in multiple ways will serve as a barometer of how successful they will be going forward.
 They may also see significant improvements in the margins & the way hotels operate once lenders/bankers can mitigate the risk to overcome the survival time.

 ● Repurpose hotels have different lenses attached to it and one has to think out of the box as to how existing hotels can be repurposed into different real estate models if their survival is at risk for another 3 years.

 ● The industry runners will have to probe distinct ways and means to preserve and conserve cash in all aspects while taking enough support from the regulators & socializing the issues with stakeholders.
 It will look at things from quantitative and qualitative facets, against issues faced by the industry because of the COVID 19

 ● Businesses with the presence of more than a decade will have some mechanism of cash element being diverted in the business, equity support that has to be demonstrated.

 ● In the long run, one has to keep an eye on the best practices happening globally.

 ● Support from the banks/financial institutions are legitimately huge in the international market for this industry.
 Separate funds have been created in the past.